papalozarou/piRouter/README.md

 :~ $ sudo nano /etc/ssh/sshd_config
 ```

-And edit and set the following lines – some of them may need uncommenting:
+Edit and set the following lines – some of them may need uncommenting:

 ```
 Port $[portNumber]